-The aim of the National Curriculum is for children to become deeply secure in the learning objectives of their year group as opposed to racing through sets of grades and levels.
-At Meadlands we have embedded this practice with a rigorous and robust assessment procedure.
+The aim of the National Curriculum is for pupils to become deeply secure in the learning objectives of their year group as opposed to racing through sets of grades and levels.
+At Meadlands, we have embedded this practice with a rigorous and robust assessment procedure.

 Senior Leaders work closely with Class Teachers to review the progress and attainment of all our pupils.
 We have high expectations of our children and set ambitious end of year targets.
-Throughout the year we work hard to identify children who are not progressing as expected or indeed who may need further challenge, from which we set highly personalised education plans to keep them on track.
+Throughout the year we work hard to identify those who are not progressing as expected or, indeed, who may need further challenge, from which we set highly personalised education plans to keep them on track.

-For some of our children who have additional needs they may be working with different milestones to their peer group.
-These children are often supported by a Learning Support Assistant and guided by our SENCo.
-For our higher achieving children the objective is that they will work with deeper understanding of the targets for their chronological year group.
-Only very occasionally will a more able child be set work outside of their class curriculum.
-This is at the headteachers discretion.
+Some of our pupils who have additional needs may be working with different milestones to their peer group.
+These children are often supported by a Learning Support Assistant and guided by our SENDCo.
+For our higher achieving children, the objective is that they will work with deeper understanding of the targets for their chronological year group.
+Only very occasionally will a more-able child be set work outside of their class curriculum.
+This is at the headteacher's discretion.

 We keep parents informed of their child’s progress and attainment during the year through many different activities:

-Curriculum News: Half termly booklets written by teachers detailing topics, events and key targets in reading, writing and maths for the half term ahead.
+Curriculum Handbook: Written by teachers detailing topics, events and key targets in reading, writing and maths for the year ahead.

 Class Teacher Meetings: Please feel free to make an appointment with your child’s teacher at any point throughout the year if you would like to discuss their progress.
 We are happy to meet early morning or after school hours for working parents.